For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 To start, you would send in a brief inquiry for the FIRE Consultancy, following instructions at Guidelines and Application.
 We try to review inquiries within two weeks.
 If your inquiry is accepted, you would be invited to apply.
 If invited to apply, you would fill out a questionnaire; submit a resume, three work samples, and a one-page Story Proposal Form; and answer any additional story-related questions.
 If selected, you may be invited to apply for a Virtual Newsroom.

-I would like to apply for the Virtual Newsroom.
+I would like to apply for a grant.
 Do I need to have an assignment letter, or other kind of commitment from a publication or broadcaster in order to qualify?

 Non-application Questions